-An additional $75 billion was authorized via later legislation (often referred to as “Phase 3.5”), which will likely be distributed almost entirely to hospitals on a targeted basis.
-As of the date of this posting, a large portion of these funds has not been released.
+An additional $75 billion was authorized via later legislation (often referred to as “Phase 3.5”), which has been distributed via “targeted” allocation to hospitals and other types of healthcare providers.

 These funds are not loans and do not have to be repaid, assuming the funds are “spent” according to the terms and conditions found in the attestation and do not exceed lost revenues and direct and indirect expenses related to COVID-19.
 However, the funds do come with certain obligations.
-Chief among them is the requirement for a provider to attest, within ninety days of receipt of the funding, to several items regarding the usage of the monies and to maintain auditable records for future purposes.
+Chief among them is the requirement for a provider to attest to several items regarding the usage of the monies, comply with future reporting obligations, and maintain auditable records.